How to Repurpose Cabinet Doors into Art: 3 easy projects

 Once the paint is dry, you can further embellish using IOD Stamps or IOD Decor Transfers!
 The transfer seen here is from the Brocante Transfer and the stamp used is the Crackle from the Vintage Textures Stamp.

-STEP 6 – SEAL
+STEP 6 – PROTECT YOUR REPURPOSE CABINET DOORS

 Lastly, seal your new piece of art!
 You can seal your finished project with a polycrylic or wax(es).
 I wanted a little more dimension and depth so I used 4 different waxes: Clear wax, Dark wax, Verdigris wax, and White wax.
 Before using any colored wax, it’s best to start with Clear wax.